Brewers vs. Mets Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his fifth straight game with a hit in this matchup.
-In his last five games he is batting .250 with a double, two walks and three RBI.
+- Yelich will look for his sixth straight game with a hit in this contest.
+In his last five games he is batting .350 with a double, three walks and two RBI.

 Yelich Recent Games